tiagojsag/playbook/README.md

 ### What if I cannot find a guideline?

 You need to follow the **advice process** to arrive at a decision.
-Anyone in the advice process can initiate a process to create a guideline based on the advice.
+Anyone in the advice process can initiate a consent process to create a guideline based on the advice.

 ### What if the guideline exists but I don't want to follow it?

 You need to follow the **advice process** to arrive at a decision.
-Anyone in the advice process can initiate a process to amend the guideline based on the advice.
+Anyone in the advice process can initiate a consent process to amend the guideline based on the advice.

 ### When not to create guidelines?